Dude, We're Getting the Band Back Together: Plot

 Phineas and Ferb's parents, Linda and Lawrence, are arguing over something Lawrence has forgotten.
 Linda goes out alone for the afternoon, leaving Lawrence confused; then Candace informs him that today is his wedding anniversary.
 Lawrence goes to the garage to search for a gift and discovers an old album by Love Händel: he explains to the children that he and Linda shared their first kiss at the band's farewell concert.
 Lawrence despairs of recapturing the moment, but Candace, Phineas, and Ferb watch a Where Are They Now?-type special about Love Händel, and decide to reform the band.
 Candace tries to keep Linda away from the house while Phineas and Ferb are looking for the members of the band.

 Meanwhile, Perry breaks into Dr. Doofenshmirtz's hideout, only to discover that he is only putting a birthday party for his 16-year-old daughter Vanessa.
 Doofenshmirtz explains that he has been trying to give out the best birthday parties for her, but failed for some reasons, as she felt so extremely unhappy about her birthdays all her life (this was evident of several birthday photos that Doofenshmirtz shows to Perry in his wallet).
 Seeing this, Perry agrees to set aside his rivalry and help Doofenshmirtz prepare for the party.

-Phineas and Ferb set out to convince the members of Love Händel - lead singer Danny, bassist Bobbi Fabulous, and drummer Swampy (whose real name is Sherman) - to reform.
-Danny alone agrees immediately, with a song; the other two need convincing, through song as well.
+Phineas and Ferb set out to convince the members of Love Händel—lead singer Danny, bassist Bobbi Fabulous, and drummer Swampy (whose real name is Sherman)—to reform.
+Danny alone agrees immediately, with a song; Bobbi and Swampy needed convincing (as Danny wished them luck on it), through song as well.
 At the same time, Isabella and the Fireside Girls are starting the stage building.
 Lawrence, at the same time, tries to cater a small dinner and hires a singing telegram; unfortunately, the dinner catches fire, and Lawrence's hastily planned evening goes up in smoke.
 Phineas and Ferb arrive and assure Lawrence that all is well, explaining that the band has agreed to reform.
 Meanwhile, Candace continues keeping Linda away from the house by taking her to the mall to try on some dresses.